Melbourne, Florida: Print

-Brevard Business News is a weekly newspaper in Melbourne, Florida, United States covering business news and trends for the Space Coast.
+Brevard Business News is a weekly newspaper in Melbourne, covering business news and trends for the Space Coast.
 Fred Krupski started Brevard Business News in 1981, and Adrienne B. Roth purchased it in 1986.

 Florida Today is the major daily newspaper serving Brevard County, Florida.
 The Gannett corporation started the paper in 1966.
 It covers the Space Coast and Central Florida.
 The other major paper is the Hometown News ln Melbourne.